+The city sees far less than other Italian cities.
 What’s more, Bologna is considered the gastronomic capital of Italy — an incredible feat in a country renowned for its delectable cuisine.
 The city is the biggest in the Emilia-Romagna region, which gave the world such essential foods as balsamic vinegar, parmesan cheese and mortadella.

 Eat your way through the Old Town, then visit museums you won’t have to wait hours to get into.

 The main square of Bologna dates back to the 13th century and remains a gathering place for locals and tourists alike.
 It is flanked by gorgeous palaces and features in its center a riveting statue of Neptune.

 Despite its vampire-connected fame, Romania as a whole continues to escape the tourist mania that afflicts many other European countries.
 Nestled within the imposing Carpathian Mountains, Brasov promises mystery, as if the entire town was hiding an intriguing secret.